Credit Card Numbers = Kryptonite.

 - The gateway processor has a small window in order to void any undesired refunds or to monitor the flow of refunds before the funds are returned back to cardholders.

-- Here’s an unexpected advantage.
-Here’s a way you the merchant might be able to save a considerable amount of money on visa/mc/amex fees, i.e. through the merchant discount rate.
+- Here is an unexpected advantage.
+Here is a way you the merchant might be able to save a considerable amount of money on VISA/ MC/ AMEX fees, i.e. through the merchant discount rate.
 Consider this, suppose your organization incorporates a corporate WALLET.
 The use of a corporate WALLET means that when people ask for changes to their registration, say a camper needs to choose a different week to attend, the funds may be refunded first to the WALLET and then the subsequent new week’s sale could use WALLET funds to settle.
-If your clients cancel or make a significant number of changes to registrations they enrol in, then the WALLET feature works incredibly well saving you money.
+If your clients cancel or make a significant number of changes to registrations they enroll in, then the WALLET feature works incredibly well saving you money.